Yasodhara Ashram is a yoga retreat and study centre founded by Swami Sivananda Radha in 1963, in Kootenay Bay, British Columbia, Canada.

-Today, more than 50 years after it was established, Yasodhara Ashram is an enduring and vibrant spiritual community.
+Today, almost 60 years after it was established, Yasodhara Ashram is an enduring and vibrant spiritual community.
 Set in the beautiful mountains of southeastern British Columbia, we invite people of all ages and backgrounds to pursue their self-development and discover the promise of yoga.

 As a Canadian charity and active learning centre, the Ashram helps people bring quality into their lives through yogic tools and experiential learning.
 Spiritually we offer a focus on Light and the Divine Feminine, much-needed in our world right now.
 We offer a wide range of yoga programs year round – from a three-month intensive, to private restorative retreats, teacher certifications and introductions to yoga.
 Our popular Service and Study programs are for those interested in learning about Karma Yoga, or the yoga of selfless service, our main spiritual practice.

 Yasodhara Ashram is also a residential community, with a number of full-time residents who make our home here.
 Our doors are open to welcome others’ help with this work of being stewards of Swami Radha’s teachings and the caretakers of this sacred space.
 We are grateful to be joined in our efforts by many long and short-term Karma Yogis, as well as teachers-in-training, course participants, guest teachers and retreat guests.
-We see more than 1500 people pass through the Ashram in a year.
-The number of people living, working and studying at Yasodhara at any given time ranges from 50-120 people.
+Although some years we have seen 1500-2000 people pass through the Ashram in a year, since the pandemic this number is much reduced.
+The number of people living, working and studying at Yasodhara at any given time ranges from 35-65.